Academic and Progress Notice & Separation Appeal Process

 • fifty (50) percent of their attempted units have grades of withdrawal (W), incomplete (I), or no pass (NP).

-Notification of Academic and Progress Separation
+Notification of Academic and Progress Pause

 Upon notification of separation, the student shall be directed to sit out for one regular semester, consult with a counselor to determine whether the reasons that led to the dismissal have been sufficiently corrected to enable improved performance and submit a new credit application upon return to the college if they sat out for two or more primary semesters.
 Information on support services and appeal procedures will be included in the notification.

-Fall Separation
+Fall Pause

 Special circumstances apply to separation after the fall semester because students enroll before fall grades are available.